claritychallenge/clarity/docs/CONTRIBUTING.md

-To ensure these coding conventions are applied to code that is submitted to the `main` branch PyClarity uses [`pre-commit`](https://pre-commit.com/) and [`pre-commit.ci`](https://pre-commit.ci) which run Git Hooks before each commit is made (the former locally, the later on pull requests) for the above linting (and more e.g. Markdown style is also checked).
+To ensure these coding conventions are applied to code that is submitted to the `main` branch PyClarity uses [`pre-commit`](https://pre-commit.com/) and [`pre-commit.ci`](https://pre-commit.ci) which run Git Hooks before each commit is made (the former locally, the latter on pull requests) for the above linting (and more e.g. Markdown style is also checked).

 Whilst the `pre-commit` Python package will have been installed in your environment when you `pip install .[dev]` you